DiegoBskt/chaos-monkey/README.md

 $ kubectl apply -f manifests/2-serviceaccount/
 ```

-Create the Cronjov with the pods to test it.
+Create the Cronjob with the pods to test it.

 ```bash
 $ kubectl apply -f manifests/3-resources/